-Metro Cities supports the provision of approved regional systems and planning that can be provided more effectively, efficiently, or equitably on a regional level than at the local level by individual local units of government.
+Metro Cities supports the provision of approved regional systems and planning that are provided more effectively, efficiently, or equitably on a regional level than by individual local units of government.

-The Metropolitan Council must involve cities in the delivery of regional services and planning and be responsive to local perspectives on regional issues and be required to provide opportunities for city participation on Council advisory committees and task forces.
+The Metropolitan Council must involve cities in the delivery of regional services and planning, be responsive to local perspectives on regional issues and be required to provide opportunities for city participation on Council advisory committees and task forces.